tuunanet/todo-app-challenge/README.md

 ## Bicep (ARM) deployment

-This repository includes a Bicep conversion of the Terraform infra under `infra/bicep/`.
+This repository includes an Azure Bicep template under `infra/bicep/`.

 Notes before you deploy:
 - You need the Azure CLI installed and be logged in (`az login`).